ManhTrinhNguyen/Jenkins/README.md

   - Now If I go back to Git repo and create a new branch .
 Then I go back to Jenkins and execute Scan MultiBranch Pipeline Now I will have that Branch

+### Credentials in Jenkins

+  - Crentials is a Plugin that I installed to Store and Manage Credentials Centrally

+  - There is 3 Different Scope : Global , System Scope, Multi Branch Pipeline

+    - System Scope : Only available on Jenkins Server .
+For example, If I am a Jenkins Admin that administor a Jenkins server like Configuration Jenkins, Communication, Interface with other Services I will create a System Credentials .
+Bcs System Credentials are not visible or accessible by Jenkins Jobs .

+    - Global : Accessible everywhere

+    - Multi Branch Pipeline : This scope is limited to my Project and this come only with multi Branch Pipeline .
+And this acutally come from a Folder Plugin .
+Folder Plugin is basically organize my build jobs in folder

+    - Note : This is a good way to organize Credentials but also separate them .
+If I have a very complex, big deployment project or 2 team that have their own project on the same Jenkins I can hide the credentials between project

+  - Type of Credentials : Username and Password, Certificate, Secret File , Secret Text, Github

+    - NOTE : Depending on other Plugin I have installed in Jenkins I might have new type of Credentials

+-